Sanford B. Dole: State Visit to the United States

 As president of the republic, Dole traveled to Washington, D.C., in early 1898 to personally urge annexation of Hawaii by the United States.
 Dole and his party traveled from Honolulu to San Francisco via steamship, arriving in the Bay on January 16.
-This marked the United States's fifth state visit by a foreign leader, the first being King Kalakaua's visit to the United States in 1874.
+This marked the United States' fifth state visit by a foreign leader, the first being King Kalakaua's visit to the United States in 1874.
 After arriving in San Francisco, President Dole stayed in San Francisco's Occidental Hotel, before leaving the city for Washington D.C on January 19.
 On the President's last day in San Francisco, he was given a tour of the Presidio of San Francisco by General William Rufus Shafter, with the military band playing upon his arrival, and also had a luncheon with San Francisco's mayor James D. Phelan.
-President Dole and his party took off for Washington D.C via railroad, using a private railcar called "Guadalupe", supplied by Henry E. Huntington.
+President Dole and his party took off for Washington D.C via railroad, using a private railcar named "Guadalupe", supplied by Henry E. Huntington.

 Dole's travels would eventually take him to Chicago, where he was received by infantry and cavalry troops from Fort Sheridan.
 Eventually the President would reach his destination of Washington, D.C., on January 26, where he was met by Secretary of State John Sherman, and had a short conversation with President William McKinley.
 Sanford Dole and his party would leave Washington, D.C., on February 6, towards California, arriving in the city of Riverside on February 12.